I love making natural light portraits. It’s a genre of

-Tip #12: Be Aware of Color Casts in Your Natural Light Portrait Images
+12. Be Aware of Color Casts in Your Natural Light Portrait Images

 Whenever I set up my natural light outdoor studio in a grassy area, I lay down some white plastic sheeting.
 I do this to avoid getting a green cast from the grass in the faces of my subjects.
 Having a light reflecting off the grass or any other colored surface can create an unattractive hue on the skin of your subjects.

-Tip #13: Post Process Natural Light Portraits to Match the Mood of the Lighting
+13. Post Process Natural Light Portraits to Match the Mood of the Lighting

 If your focus has been to create a dramatic portrait with hard edge shadows, then process your photos to match this.
-Deepen the dark areas, so they contain little or no detail.
+Deepen the dark areas so they contain little or no detail.
 Enhance the moodiness in your subject’s face by hiding some of it in this way.

 When your creative intent is to produce flattering images of your subjects, you can reduce the overall contrast in your photos.
-Post-process them so there’s a lower dynamic range and no details are lost in the lightest or darkest areas of the portrait.
+Post-process them so there’s a lower dynamic range, and no details are lost in the lightest or darkest areas of the portrait.

-Photography in Natural Light
+Creating Stunning Portraits in Natural Light

 To make the most creative use of the light, you need to be aware of its characteristics.
 You also must focus on your intent for the style of portrait you want to create.
 Trying to create a very dramatic portrait in dull light will be hard work.
 Making a flattering image of your subjects in hard light is equally as challenging.

 You can’t control the sun.
 Or the clouds.
-So when you’re making natural light portraits, you have to work with the available light.
+So, when you’re making natural light portraits, you have to work with the available light.
 Understanding the characteristics of the two different types of light is a starting point.
 Your intent for the style of portraits you want to create is also vital.
 Matching the light to the mood creates a stronger photo every time.

-I often find that when I talk about what I am doing and why, as I set up to take a portrait, my subjects will understand better.
-Especially if they have an interest in
+I often find that when I talk about what I am doing and why, as I set up to take a portrait, my subjects will understand better, especially if they have an interest in